RIR360/development/journal/2025/june.md

 - Think big, but plan to solve the next immediate issue first.
 - You can crack a big thing in life with a broken system.
 - Even having a good sleep cycle is a big deal in someone's life.
+- Self control, Anger control and a lot of others are required skills to progress.